Friday, November 14, 2025

 Sunset in Pastels

 This one fits the sunset genre, but adds a new wrinkle.
-I have been areanging for art classes to be available at the senior community where we now live.
+I have been arranging for art classes to be available at the senior community where we now live.
 When I found an art teacher who could do pastels (chalk-like), I decdied to take the class myself.
 This is what resulted from that class.

 I'm very proud of my first pastel piece!